TheSchnappi/articy2renpy/README.md

 ## Known Limitations:
 - Each new run will overwrite all existing files it generates, so modifying these files can be tricky.
 This unfortunately makes the *[DialogueName]\_end* jump hard to use.
 As a work around for now you can copy the exit jump into a new separate .rpy file and delete the original exit label.
 If you have a better solution, I am open for ideas.
 - Because articy:draft uses C# style expressions and conditions to evaluate the dialogues in the presentation, while Ren'Py is written in Python, expressions and instructions are prone to fail.
 The converter tries to smooth the process with some simple string replacements for the most common.
 In the end you are likely better to just write your python code inside articy:draft and dismiss its presentation mode.
+- Dialogue and FlowFragments can currently only have ONE input pin and output pin.
+- Dialogues or FlowFragments that are empty or have no node that connects to either their input or output pin, will break the converter script.

 ## FAQ:
 **Q:** How do I create a choice menu? <br />